particle-iot/docs/src/content/faq/wholesale/wholesale-products.md

 ## Product Lead Times

 Particle products have different lead times based on the quantity.
 Please see the table below for approximate lead times.
-After placing an order, an associate will reach out with an exact ship date.
+After placing an order, an associate will reach out with an estimated ship date.

 SKU | Low volume lead time | High volume lead time
 ------------ | ------------- | -------------